Community-Engaged Research

 With this in mind, the Office of Community Engagement facilitates and supports research at McMaster with connection and benefit to Hamilton communities through the Research Shop, by supporting connections between faculty members and community groups, and liaising between partners and regional and national research networks.

-What is Community-Based Research?
+What is Community-Based or Engaged Research?

 Community Based Research Canada defines Community-Based Research as: